Jeremy Wright

 He served as Lord Commissioner of the Treasury from 12 May 2010 until his appointment as Minister of State for Prisons at the Ministry of Justice on 6 September 2012.
 He became Attorney General for England and Wales and Advocate General for Northern Ireland on 15 July 2014.
-Wright replaced Matt Hancock as Culture Secretary on 9 July 2018, serving in the post for a year until being sacked by incoming Prime Minister Boris Johnson in July 2019 and returning to the backbenches.
+Wright replaced Matt Hancock as culture secretary on 9 July 2018, serving in the post for a year until being sacked by incoming prime minister Boris Johnson in July 2019 and returning to the backbenches.

-Early life
+Early life and career

-Wright was born in Taunton, Somerset.
+Jeremy Wright was born on 24 October 1972 in Taunton, Somerset.
 His parents were both teachers and he has one brother who served as a Commander in the Royal Navy.
 Wright was educated at two independent schools: Taunton School and Trinity School, New York City, before going to the University of Exeter, where he graduated as a Bachelor of Laws.

 He was called to the Bar at the Inner Temple in 1996 and specialised in criminal law in the Midlands until his election to Parliament in 2005.
-He remains a member of No.5 Chambers in Birmingham but is officially listed as non-practising as of May 2013.
+Wright remains a member of No.5 Chambers in Birmingham but is officially listed as non-practising as of May 2013.

 Parliamentary career

+Early political career

-Wright was first elected to Parliament at the 2005 general election, when he won the seat of Rugby and Kenilworth from the sitting Labour MP Andy King who had represented the constituency since the 1997 general election.
-At the 2010 election he retained the newly created Kenilworth and Southam constituency, increasing his majority to 12,552.
+Wright was first elected to Parliament at the 2005 general election, when he won the seat of Rugby and Kenilworth.
+He won the seat with 41.2% of the vote and a majority of 1,556.

 In July 2007, Wright was appointed as an Opposition Whip and served as a Government Whip from 2010 until 2012, holding the office of Lord Commissioner of the Treasury.
 He served as a member of the Constitutional Affairs Select Committee between 2005 and 2007.
-In September 2012 Wright was appointed Parliamentary Under-Secretary of State in the Ministry of Justice.
-His specific responsibility was as Minister for Prisons and Rehabilitation.
-He was appointed Attorney General on 15 July 2014, replacing Dominic Grieve.
-For the purposes of this role, he was appointed a Queen's Counsel.

-Wright set up the All-Party Parliamentary Group on Dementia in 2007.

 Wright has generally supported the proposals for the HS2 London to Birmingham rail link which will run through his constituency.
 He has opposed some of the detailed original plans for the route, although supporting route changes made in 2010.

-In 2016, Wright became the campaign manager for Stephen Crabb's leadership bid for the Conservative leadership election.
-Crabb withdrew from the contest after coming fourth in the first round and transferred his support to Theresa May.